qiuyang50/qiuyang50.github.io/_pages/publications.md

 2022
 -
-[17] Fengfei Song*, L. Ruby Leung, Zhe Feng, Xingchao Chen, **Qiu Yang**, 2022:Historical and future changes of large-scale environments for spring MCS initiation over the U.S. Great Plains.
+[17] Fengfei Song*, L. Ruby Leung, Zhe Feng, Xingchao Chen, **Qiu Yang**, 2022: Historical and future changes of large-scale environments for spring MCS initiation over the U.S. Great Plains.
 In prep.

 [16] **Qiu Yang***, Walter Hannah, Ruby Leung, 2022: The Impact of Convective Momentum Transport on the Madden-Julian Oscillation and its Parameterization in the E3SM-MMF.
 In prep.